vmware-archive/react-starter/README.md

 gulp foreman
 ```

-This will start up the development server at [3000](http://localhost:3000) and the Jasmine server at [8888](http://localhost:8888)
+This will start up the development server at [3000](http://localhost:3000) and the Jasmine server at [8888](http://localhost:8888).
-You should see a simple app that says 'Hello August' with a single unit test in Jasmine.
+The app includes example React architecture, along with Jasmine unit tests and a Webdriver.io integration test.

 ## Testing